Gaurav619916/Vrinda-sales-report/README.md

 # Dataset used
 Vrinda Store Data Analysis.xlsx
 # Questions (KPIs)
-Compare the sales and orders using single chart.
+1.Compare the sales and orders using single chart.

-Which month got the highest sales and orders.
+2.Which month got the highest sales and orders.

-Who purchased more - men or women in 2022.
+3.Who purchased more - men or women in 2022.

-What are different order status in 2022.
+4.What are different order status in 2022.

-List top 10 states contributing to the sales.
+5.List top 10 states contributing to the sales.

-Relation between age and gender based on number of orders.
+6.Relation between age and gender based on number of orders.

-Which channel is contributing to maximum sales.
+7.Which channel is contributing to maximum sales.

-Highest selling category.
+8.Highest selling category.

-Percentage of total orders delivered.
+9.Percentage of total orders delivered.